You have no items in your shopping cart.

 By Beverly C.

 I am 55 years old and began experiencing hyperpigmentation on my cheeks, forehead, and neck about two years ago.
 I’ve had laser treatments and intensive pulse light treatments while also trying different hydroquinone lightening products, all of which have helped minimally.
-I was very curious to see if Deciem WhiteRx Activated Serum Concentrate ($35) would deliver.
+I was very curious to see if Deciem WhiteRx Activated Serum Concentrate ($43 in the shop) would deliver.

 WhiteRX does not contain hydroquinone or mercuric salts, both of which are questionable ingredients in skin lightening.
 Instead, according to the brand, this serum uses a combination of peptides and biotechnology to even out the skin and boost radiance.
 Oxidized reactive glutathione is said to diminish existing spots, biomimetic hexanoyl dipeptide reduces the production of melanin to prevent new spots from forming, and a tripeptide promotes skin renewal.